gyorilab/adeft/CONTRIBUTING.md

 naming convention.
 Where possible, tests should be short and focused.
 If the newly added test requires special dependencies or other preliminary setup, the `.travis.yml` configuration for Travis CI needs to be updated to make the test work.
-Generally, PRs will not be merged unless all Travis tests are passing.
-In some cases the PR will be merged if tests are failing, if the failures are confirmed to be unrelated to the PR.
+PRs will not be merged unless all Travis tests are passing.

 Logging
 -------